The Scoop on Sustainable Networks: How Fiber Plays a Role

 Efforts to become greener in our data transmission are being prioritized constantly, and much of that burden falls on the shoulders of our industry’s most advanced technical leaders — but what can the average organization do?
 We’re lucky enough to have a one-word answer that can greatly improve day-to-day sustainability: Fiber.

-The Green Magic of Fiber: Changing the Optics (and Realities) of Sustainability
+The Green Magic of Fiber: Benefits of Changing the Optics (and Realities) of Sustainability

 To begin, fiber optic strands and cables are made from abundant resources: silica and oxygen in the form of silicon.
 This is a strong departure from other copper-based methods, which require mining, because it’s readily available and offers a range of properties that improve transmission and reduce outages thanks to a high damage threshold.
 Furthermore, since fiber utilizes light instead of electricity, it significantly reduces resource consumption and carbon footprints.